 While many different things can affect weight loss or weight gain, the biggest factor is the number of calories you eat.

 Because avocados are relatively high in calories, it can be easy to eat too much without realizing it.
+So focus on moderate portions.

-On the contrary, avocados have many qualities of a weight loss friendly food.
+On the contrary, avocados have many qualities of a weight-loss–friendly food.